 To introduce reading workshop, it is essential to start the year with procedural lessons, rather than jumping right in to your curriculum.
 This may initially seem a little time consuming, but this will make reading workshop flow smoothly throughout the year.
 This post shares my first five procedural lessons that provide an introduction to reading workshop and the rationale for those lessons.
+Read this post to dig even deeper into teaching reading.

 In this post: